Sikorsky CH-37 Mojave: Design and development

 At the time of delivery, the CH-37 was the largest helicopter in the Western world and it was Sikorsky's first twin-engine helicopter.
 Two Pratt & Whitney R-2800 Double Wasp radial engines were mounted in outboard pods that also contained the retractable landing gear.
 This left the fuselage free for cargo, which could be loaded and unloaded through large clamshell doors in the nose.
 The early models could carry a payload of either three M422 Mighty Mites (a lightweight jeep-like vehicle) or 26 troops.
 For storage, the main rotor blades folded back on the fuselage and the tail rotor mast folded forward on the fuselage.

-The CH-37 was one of the last heavy helicopters to use piston engines, which were larger, heavier and less powerful than the turboshaft engines subsequently employed in later military helicopters.
-This accounted for the type's fairly short service life, all being withdrawn from service by the late 1960s, replaced in Army service by the distantly related CH-54 Tarhe and in the Marine Corps by the CH-53 Sea Stallion.
+The CH-37 was one of the last heavy helicopters to use piston engines, which were larger, heavier and less powerful than the turboshaft engines employed in later military helicopters.
+This accounted for the CH-37's fairly short service life, all being withdrawn from service by the late 1960s, replaced in Army service by the distantly related CH-54 Tarhe and in the Marine Corps by the CH-53 Sea Stallion.

-Four CH-37Bs were deployed to Vietnam in September 1965 to assist in the recovery of downed U.S. aircraft, serving in this role from Marble Mountain Air Facility until May 1967.
+Six CH-37C's were deployed to Vietnam in September 1965 to assist in the recovery of downed U.S. aircraft, serving in this role from Marble Mountain Air Facility until May 14, 1967.
 They were very successful at this role, recovering over US$7.5 million worth of equipment, some of which was retrieved from behind enemy lines.
 The CH-37 was also used to recover film capsules descending from space by parachute.

+A total of 154 were produced by the time production ended.
+Of those, 94 were H-37A, and 90 that were converted to H-37B (later CH-37A and B respectively).
+It remains the largest piston powered helicopter.